 Note: This Appendix is not a part of the Indian Accounting Standard.
-The purpose of this Appendix is only to bring out the differences, if any, between Indian Accounting Standard (Ind AS) 10 and the corresponding International Accounting Standard (IAS) 10, Events after the Reporting Period.
+The purpose of this Appendix is only to bring out the major differences, if any, between Indian Accounting Standard (Ind AS) 10 and the corresponding International Accounting Standard (IAS) 10, Events after the Reporting Period, and IFRIC 17, Distributions of Non-cash Assets to Owners, issued by the International Accounting Standards Board.

-Comparison with IAS 10, Events after the Reporting Period and IFRIC Interpretation 17
+Comparison with IAS 10, Events after the Reporting Period, and IFRIC 17